 Why is it good for kids?

-Families, locals, and tourists alike stroll through the illuminated streets at this family friendly festival, enjoying live performances, food stalls, and cultural events, making it a joyful, communal celebration that fills the city with holiday cheer.
+Families, locals, and tourists all love strolling through the illuminated streets at this family-friendly festival.
+We enjoyed live performances and food stalls next to the huge light installations.
+It fills the city with holiday cheer.

 The kids will love exploring all the Christmas lights in Medellin.
-The pathways along the Medellin river and the Parques del Rio area are well made and good for strollers; however, if you go, when we did, on the first day it can get really crowded.
+The pathways along the Medellin river and the Parques del Rio are well made and good for strollers; however, if you go on the first day, when we did, it can get really crowded.